 This node authenticates a thing.
-A thing represents an IoT device, service, or the IoT Gateway .
+A thing represents an IoT device, service, or the IoT Gateway △.

-Before you configure this node, configure the IoT Service of for the realm.
+Before you configure this node, make sure the IoT Service ☐ is configured for the realm.

-Support for this node is provided by the IoT SDK \Box .
+Support for this node is provided by the IoT SDK □.